sunkavallivijay/springlearningsummary/SpringBootLearning.md

 __List of najor starts and their underlying used dependency:__
 [Starter list](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-build-systems.html#using-boot-starter)

+- You need to opt-in to auto-configuration by adding the @EnableAutoConfiguration or @SpringBootApplication

+__Spring/Application components:__
+- These annotations are automatically pickedup when @ComponentScan Or @SpringBootApplication is used at the top most packaged class
+- @Configuration, @Component, @Controller, @Service, @Repository

+@SpringBootApplication:
+  == @Configuration + @EnableAutoConfiguration + @ComponentScan
+  main method: Bootstrap spring application and run on server if tomcat present SpringApplication.run(Class, args) <-- Asking _spring application_ to run SpringApplicationBuilder - fluent Api Or If you need to build an ApplicationContext hierarchy (multiple contexts with a parent/child relationship)

+@EnableAutoConfiguration :
+- Opinonated view of the spring application basing on classpath jars
+- Developer must opt-in for spring to take opinionated view of application by using this annotation
+- Import configurations and any user defined beans from a different package Or even a jar with: `@Import({ packagename.MyConfig.class, packagename.MyAnotherConfig.class })`

 @Controller - sterotype annotation
     @RestController - @Controller + @ResponseBody
     @RequestMapping

-@SpringBootApplication
-    main: Bootstrap spring application and runs on server if tomcat present SpringApplication.run(Class, args)
-        SpringApplicationBuilder - fluent Api Or If you need to build an ApplicationContext hierarchy (multiple contexts with a parent/child relationship)
-@EnableAutoConfiguration :
-    Opinonated view of the spring application basing on classpath jars Developer must opt-in for spring to take opinionated view of application by using this annotation spring-boot-starter-web

-spring-boot-dependencies: provides dependency management eliminating the need to provide version numbers
-<properties></properties> - overrides parent (inherited) properties

-Spring components: @Component, @Controller, @Service, @Repository Usage of @ComponentScan Or @SpringBootApplication - will enable spring to scan application for annotated components
+Usage of @ComponentScan Or @SpringBootApplication - will enable spring to scan application for annotated components

-To run spring boot application:
+__Ways to run spring boot application:__
-1. Run java jar - java -jar target/appname.jar
+1. Run as: `java jar - java -jar target/appname.jar`
-2. Maven - mvn spring-boot:run
+2. With maven:`mvn spring-boot:run` at project root
-3. Debug mode: java -jar myproject-0.0.1-SNAPSHOT.jar --debug
+3. Run in Debug mode: `java -jar myproject-0.0.1-SNAPSHOT.jar --debug``

 Hot swapping:
-    spring-boot-devtools
+- spring-boot-devtools
-    Application restart vs reload: Spring devtools 'restarts' app by using two classloaders.
+- Application restart vs reload:
+  Spring devtools 'restarts' app by using two classloaders.
 Libraries are loading tru base classloader, while changing code is loaded using `restart` classloader.
 When code changes, it dumps restart classloaders and creates a new restart classloader.
 Base classloader doesn't change making restarts faster.

 When spring boot app fails to start `FailureAnalyzer interface` implementations will provide diagnostic information to the extent possible.